clj-commons/kibit/README.md

 The first two cause the properly highlighted and hyperlinked kibit output to be presented in a `*Kibit Suggestions*` buffer.
-The third lets you automatically apply any of those suggestions to your source.
+The third lets you automatically apply most of those suggestions to your source.
+(Suggestions which cite large blocks of code including comments cannot be automatically applied, as Kibit discards comments during processing.)

 You will likely want to bind the last function to <kbd>C-x</kbd>
 <kbd>C-\`</kbd> so it is easy to alternate with the `next-error`